wolz-CODElife/docs-hedera-local-node/README.md

 npm install
 ```

-> ### 🚨 Note
+> [!IMPORTANT]
-> For Windows users: You will need to update the file endings of `compose-network/mirror-node/init.sh` to enable compatibility with Unix-based systems by running this command in WSL:
+> For Windows users: You will need to update the file endings of `compose-network/mirror-node/init.sh` to enable compatibility with Unix-based systems by running this command in WSL in the `/hedera-local-node` directory:
 >
 > ```bash
 > dos2unix compose-network/mirror-node/init.sh